 Trading Update

-ASCF Current Targeted Distribution Rates
+ASCF Current Targeted Distribution Rates until 30th May 2025

 ASCF High Yield Fund